guillermo-carrasco/BestPracticesWorkshop/README.md

     print(var_one)
 ```

-Spaces are preferred over tabs for the following reason: spaces are spaces on every
-editor on every operating system.
-Tabs can be configured to act as 2, 4, 8 or whichever
-number of *"spaces"* and this can make code unreadable when being shared.

 ####Maximum line length _(soft rule)_
 Limit all lines to a maximum of 79 characters.
 Break down the line if it exceeds
 the maximum length.
 For example: